semgrep/semgrep-docs/docs/semgrep-cloud-platform/getting-started.md

 ## Organizations

 Organization accounts in Semgrep allow users to share custom rules and view the scans of their colleagues.
 If you are the Semgrep administrator, you must create an organization before your colleagues can join.
-If you're an individual contributor, you can either join an existing organization or create your own.
+If you're an individual contributor, you can join an existing organization or create your own.

 ### Add an organization